Aryansh-S/USACO/algo_by_div/README.md

 > Why not use templates to make these implementations more generic?

-To keep them beginner-friendly.
+As much as I love metaprogramming, I do this to keep the implementations beginner-friendly.
 Templates may encourage blackboxing, because it's inconvenient to write templated code from scratch, and blackboxing is detrimental to beginners.
 Moreover, avoiding templates keeps the implementations simple and instructive.

 > Why do you use the array class in your implementations instead of pairs or tuples?